robinhuiser/data-streaming-poc/docs/nats-setup.md

 ## Install & run server & Web-UI

-Both NATS and Web-UI are started with the `docker-compose.yml`.
+Both NATS and Web-UI are started within the project [docker-compose.yml](../docker-compose.yml).

 * Server is available at `nats://localhost:4222`
 * UI is available at: [http://localhost:3301](http://localhost:3301)